krishan-mehta/Analysing-Bike-Sales-using-Excel/README.md

 By working through this Excel lab, you will:

-- Learn to summarize large datasets using Pivot Tables
+- Learn to summarise large datasets using Pivot Tables
-- Understand how to analyze sales by category, region, customer type, and time
+- Understand how to analyse sales by category, region, customer type, and time
 - Improve data reporting and dashboard creation skills in Excel

 ---